Immiora/bonn_auditory_perception_ecog/README.md

 ### Brain-optimized neural network for auditory processing

-Here we construct a data-driven neural model of auditory perception, with a minimum of theoretical assumptions about the relevant sound features and show that it could provide an alternative approach and possibly a better match to the neural responses.
+Here we construct a data-driven neural model of auditory perception, with a minimum of theoretical assumptions about the relevant sound features.
+In the associated paper we show that it could provide an alternative approach and possibly a better match to the neural responses.

 The repository contains